 The laws of physics being what they are (non-negotiable) Layla moved further to the right…

-I watched my front tire cross the yellow line and it was immediately obvious that getting back on the pavement was not an option due to the aforementioned centrifugal force.
+I watched my front tire cross the white line at the outer edge of the pavement, and it was immediately obvious that getting back on the pavement was not an option due to the aforementioned centrifugal force.
 I was about to find out exactly how well an eight-hundred pound Harley handled on grass and sand.